-Place the power supply switch in the ON position.
+Place the power supply switches in the ON position in sequence (see Caution Note).
 No local (front panel) adjustments or connections are required since the power supply control mode and other parameters have been factory-configured for control by the AMI Model 430 Power Supply Programmer.

-When powering the system off, turn OFF the power supply before powering off the Model 430 Programmer.
+When powering the system off, turn OFF the power supplies (master unit last) before powering off the Model 430 Programmer.